treban/tradfri-coapdtls/README.md

 ### Usage

-This tradfri lib is Promise based.
+This lib is Promise based.

 ```
 (coffeecode)